Welcome to Admissions

 All places are subject to a taster session and some places may be subject to an interview.

 We would be delighted to welcome you to the school for a personalised tour.

-You will get the opportunity to meet with our Principal Mr Graham Ellis as well as class teachers and other members of the team.
+You will get the opportunity to meet with our Principal Natalie Taylor well as class teachers and other members of the team.
 We can also arrange for you to meet parents of current pupils.